blissapps/GrafanaBlissWebsite/README.md

 >
 > # Starting the tests via CLI in headless mode with the Edge browser:
 > cy:run:edge
->
-> # Starting the tests via CLI [Browser Chrome] and get reports by the end (run each command after the other):
-> cy:run:headless:mocha:chrome
-> cy:posttest:results
 > ```

 - Remember that all theses commands above can be totally adapted, modified, or even created according with the project current necessities